+Enter a Porter.
 Knocking within.
-Enter a Porter.

 Porter.
 Here 's a knocking indeed!
 If a man were porter of hell-gate, he should have old turning the key.
 [Knocking within.]
 Knock, knock, knock!
 Who 's there, i' the name of Beelzebub?
-Here 's a farmer, that handed himself on the expectation of plenty: come in time; have napkins enow about you; here you 'll sweat for 't.
+Here 's a farmer, that hanged himself on th' expectation of plenty: come in time; have napkins enow about you; here you 'll sweat for 't.
 [Knocking within.]
 Knock, knock!
-Who 's there, in the other devil's name?
-Faith, here 's an equivocator, that could swear in both the scales against either scale; who committed treason enough for God's sake, yet could not equivocate to heaven: O, come in, equivocator.
+Who 's there, in th' other devil's name?
+Faith, here 's an equivocator, that could swear in both the scales against either scale; who committed treason enough for God's sake, yet could not equivocate to heaven: 0, come 10 in, equivocator.
 [Knocking within.]
 Knock, knock, knock!
 Who 's there?
 Faith, here 's an English tailor come hither, for stealing out of a French hose: come in, tailor; here you may roast your goose.
 [Knocking within.]
 Knock, knock; never at quiet!
 What are you?
-But this place is too cold for hell.
-I 'll devil-porter it no further: I had thought to have let in some of all professions that go the primrose way to the everlasting bonfire.
+But this place is too cold 15 for hell.
+I 'll devil-porter it no further: I had thought to have let in some of all professions, that go the primrose way to the everlasting bonfire.
 [Knocking within.]
 Anon, anon!
 I pray you, remember the porter.
 [Opens the gate.